-- Teach in French
+- Teach a subject in French

 How do you get a teaching certificate in British Columbia?

-- Step 1: Get your Bachelor Degree
+Step 1: Complete your Bachelor's Degree

 The prerequisites for teaching elementary and secondary are quite different.
-To teach at the elementary level, you are required to have general knowledge in several subjects whereas to teach at the secondary level, you are required to focus on one or two teachable subjects.
+To teach at the elementary level, you are required to have general knowledge in several subjects, whereas to teach at the secondary level, you are required to focus on one or two teachable subjects.